City of UtrechtWhat we do for cyclists

 In the summer of 2014, the municipality realised marked bicycle areas for a large number of bicycles at a square that provides access to the city centre.
 These bicycle parking areas are intended for better bicycle parking regulation.

 In the old Utrecht districts where homes are without a lean-to, the municipality realises neighbourhood bicycle parkings.
 There are currently 27 neighbourhood bicycle parkings for parking card holders.

 The municipality has placed many bicycle stands at public-transport locations (bus stops and railway stations).

-As from April 2015, Utrecht will be the first city in the world with a ‘P route bicycle’ – an innovative system to guide cyclists to free places in the bicycle parking.
+Since April 2015, Utrecht is the first city in the world with a ‘P route bicycle’ – an innovative system to guide cyclists to free places in the bicycle parking.